newlaurent62/rayZ-builder/DONE.md

 ## Resume

-### EXPERIMENTAL Interprocess communication with catia for the "go to app" feature
+### Interprocess communication with catia for the "go to app" feature

 Patch i've done in Catia-fork on github (in cadence from falkTX)

 It let you switch to application window related to the jackclient from catia.
 A context menu on jackclient boxes with useful app to switch to (the application related to the jackclient or raysession or other application).

-Synchronization is declarative, that means when you create a template with rayZ-builder, you declare the applications to load or switch to from catia:
+Windows switch is declarative, that means when you create a template with rayZ-builder, you declare the applications to load or switch to from catia:

-- During the session load, these metadatas are sent to catia in /tmp/catia.
-Catia polls the directory every 5 sec.
+- During the session load, those metadatas are sent to catia using ray_control.
+Catia polls ray_control every 5 sec for new sessions or closed sessions.
-- Metadatas are declared in the session.sh or session.sh snippets used to create the session.
+- Metadatas are declared in the session.sh or session.sh snippets (in <client/> XML element) used to create the session.
-  They are write to $session_path/default/metadata-jackclients.yml.
-It can be modified manually.

-Would like to implement it with messages like ray_control client $clientID set_metadata name:value ray_control client $clientID get_metadata name

-The main problem with this implementation is that jack lib does not implement jack_client_get_pid function.
-So raysession clients has to register their pid to catia.
+  They are persisted using ray_control thus this does not work with nsm.

 ### session_sh supports nsmd and ray-daemon